View original document

 Then, as now, the same interests were crying inflation and political

-control.
 Then, as now, they demanded full control.
-Indeed, they undertook

 to persuade President Wilson that they should have banker representation

-on the Federal Reserve Board•
+on the Federal Reserve Board,

-Senator Glass of Virginia in his authorita-
+Senator Glass of Virginia in his authorita

-President Wilson said quietly, "Kill one of you gentlemen tell me in what civilized country of the
+"Will one of you gentlemen tell me in what civilized country of the

 interests are represented?

-^vhich of you gentlemen thinks the railroads should select members
+"'Which of you gentlemen thinks the railroads should select members

-of the Interstate Commerce Commission?»»
+of the Interstate Commerce Commission?'"

-And Senator Glass adds in his bjok,
+And Senator Glass adds in his book,

 Let me quote another pertinent paragraph from this illuminating